 Progression of movements is quality based.
 As you demonstrate greater competency and capacity to do the movements they need to be progressively more challenging

-Every individual and every episode of lateral hip pain is very unique and treatments will vary.
+Every individual and every episode of hip pain is very unique and lateral hip pain treatments will vary.
 The treatment suggestions listed above include several options to try and see how they may improve your hip pain.

 In addition, a thorough evaluation by a physical therapist can help identify specific features about your condition and how to best manage them.
 Understanding as much as possible about your current condition is a very important aspect of the recovery process and will empower you to take the necessary steps to get back to your normal activities with as little discomfort as possible.